Skip to main content

 What it checks:

-• Coverage report identifies unmapped card actions
+• Coverage report identifies card actions with no backing capability mapping.

-Capability Mapping
+Capability mapping

 Structure

-Each capability mapping has a name, a list of tool glob patterns, and a list of card actions it satisfies:
+Each capability has a name, a list of tool glob patterns, and a list of card actions it satisfies:

 web_browsing: